 The Wilmington Art Association Community Outreach Program offers “art related” assistance to the Cape Fear Region by providing scholarships, sponsoring art related programs and special events as well as donating funds to art related organizations.
 The program is dedicated to promoting, supporting and fostering creativity in the visual arts.
 This an ongoing commitment of the Wilmington Art Association, and we are grateful to be able to give back to our community.

-The Wilmington Art Association (WAA), through their Community Outreach Program, coordinated by Erika Lawrence, annually awards scholarships to UNCW and Cape Fear Community College.
+The Wilmington Art Association (WAA), through their Community Outreach Program, coordinated Chris Bloom, annually awards scholarships to the University of North Carolina Wilmington and Cape Fear Community College.
 Each school receives $1,000 annually to fund two $500 scholarships.
-Students pursuing a career in the Arts are eligible to become a recipient of one of these scholarships.
-WAA is dedicated to assisting students each year in their endeavors as they pursue a career in one of the many diverse areas in the Arts.
+Students pursuing a career in the Arts are eligible to become a recipient.
+WAA is dedicated to assisting students in their endeavors to pursue a career in the Arts.

 On Wednesday, May 4th, WAA met with Beau Cummings from UNCW to present him with $1,000.00 check from the Wilmington Art Association for a scholarship to be given to a current UNCW visual arts student.
 Liz Hosier, President of the WAA, presented the check.
 Also present was Chris Bloom, Community Outreach Coordinator.

 The Wilmington Art Association’s Community Outreach Program offers “art related” assistance to the Cape Fear region.
 The program is dedicated to supporting and fostering creativity in the visual arts.
 The Wilmington Art Association recently awarded a $1,000.00 scholarship to a student who is studying Visual Arts.
 Liz Hosier, president of the WAA, recently presented a check to Bob Jones, Associate Director of the Office of Institutional Advancement for CFCC.